EDCD/EDMarketConnector/README.md

 * Station data
   * Sends station commodity market, outfitting and shipyard data to “[EDDN](https://github.com/jamesremuscat/EDDN/wiki)” from where you and others can use it via online trading tools such as [eddb](http://eddb.io/), [Elite Trade Net](http://etn.io/), [Inara](http://inara.cz), [ED-TD](http://ed-td.space/), [Thrudd's Trading Tools](http://www.elitetradingtool.co.uk/), [Roguey's](http://roguey.co.uk/elite-dangerous/), etc.
 * System and scan data
-  * Sends general system information and the results of your detailed planet scans to “[EDDN](https://github.com/jamesremuscat/EDDN/wiki)” from where you and others can use it via online prospecting tools such as [eddb](http://eddb.io/), [Inara](http://inara.cz), etc.
+  * Sends system and faction information and the results of your planet scans to “[EDDN](https://github.com/jamesremuscat/EDDN/wiki)” from where you and others can use it via online prospecting tools such as [eddb](http://eddb.io/), [Inara](http://inara.cz), etc.
   * You can choose to delay sending this information to EDDN until you're next safely docked at a station.
 Otherwise the information is sent as soon as you enter a system or perform a scan.

 ### EDSM

-You can send a record of your ship and location to [Elite: Dangerous Star Map](http://www.edsm.net/) where you can view your fleet and flight log, and optionally add private comments about systems.
+You can send a record of your Cmdr's details, ship details, materials and flight log to [Elite: Dangerous Star Map](http://www.edsm.net/).
 You will need to register for an account and then follow the “[Elite Dangerous Star Map credentials](http://www.edsm.net/settings/api)” link to obtain your API key.

 Uninstall